rduenasf/birding/docs/birds/willet1.md

 scientific_name: "Tringa semipalmata"
 order: "Charadriiformes"
 family: "Scolopacidae (Sandpipers and Allies)"
 description: "Tringa semipalmata is a species of bird in the Scolopacidae (Sandpipers and Allies) family.
 It has been observed 10 times.
+It has been photographed.
 It has been recorded."
 species_group: "Shorebirds"
 species_code: "willet1"

 sidebar_position: 524
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Charadriiformes
   - Scolopacidae (Sandpipers and Allies)
   - Shorebirds
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---